Resources for Teaching Assistants

 Director of Undergraduate Studies for the Psychology major.
 Oversees TA appointments, mentors and advises the TAs, and can generally answer any TA-related question.

 Undergraduate Curriculum Assistant for the Psychology Department.
 Manager of curriculum-related web pages for the Psychology Department, keeper of keys and microphones, and general knower of things you might need to know.
 If she can't answer your question or get you the item you need, she'll find you someone who can.

 - Office: 406 Schermerhorn

 Will be able to lend you one of the department projectors, take requests for copies, and help you find any particular person you're looking for.
-Find her at the reception desk in 406.
+Find him at the reception desk in 406.

 Systems Coordinator for the Psychology department, and another person who can help you with problems related to the Psych servers or the technology in 200B/C.

 - Office: 373 A-B Schermerhorn Extension